metiago/metiago.github.io/content/posts/geth-blockchain.md

 +++
 title = ' Blockchain - Geth Ethereum'
-date = 1500-04-04T19:18:41-03:00
+date = 2018-04-04T19:18:41-03:00
 draft = false
 +++

 **POC** using Geth to create a private blockchain network running asynchronous events on top of it.

-In order to create a new blockchain peer we have to create these files **Dockerfile** and **genesis.json**.
+In order to create a blockchain peer we have to create two files **Dockerfile** and **genesis.json**.

-This will create a new Geth instance and an testing account.
+This set up gives us a testing accont and a single node connected to a private network. @see -> chainId

 `Dockerfile`